 Visit the theatre and take one of our theme tours!
 Our expert guides take you on a tour of the theatre focused on themes strongly connected to the theatre house and reveals the secret stories.

+The theme tours are bookable for groups, at any time.
 For more information on group bookings: email@example.com

 BERGMAN and the magic flute

 Ingmar Bergman’s film version of the famous Mozart opera was set in a mock-up version of the Drottningholm theatre.
 Join theatre historian Péter Balás on a guided tour and learn more about the exciting project, 1975.

-Daily in April 12-15.30
+April daily 12-15.30

-Fridays-Sundays in October 12-15.30
+October daily 12-15.30

-November-15 December Saturdays and Sundays in November 12-15.30
+November-15 December Saturdays and Sundays 12-15.30